swiftlang/swift/docs/WindowsBuild.md

 ## Build a minimal Swift toolchain

-A minimal Swift toolchain comes with neither optional features nor SwiftPM stuffs, and is useful for playing with the compiler or language itself.
+A minimal Swift toolchain does not include optional features or SwiftPM stuffs, and may be useful for playing with the compiler or language itself.

 ```cmd
 cmake -B S:\b\1 ^